Take Our Pledge for Peace & Safety

 With the I THRIVE pledge, we pledge to carry forward a legacy of peace, to remember those who came before us, and to strive for a world where safety, justice, and mutual respect are the foundation of our future.

-Together, let’s honor this history by working toward lasting peace, campus, and community safety.
+Together, let’s honor this history by working toward lasting peace, campus, community, and psychedelic safety.
 Follow us on instagram @The_Kintsukuroi_Project to take the I THRIVE Pledge.

 To take the pledge, simply tag @The_Kintsukuroi_Project in a post on instagram along with your personal commitment to peace and building a safer campus and world community.